Vacuum mattress: Operation

 A vacuum mattress consists of a sealed air-tight (typically polymer) bag enclosing small beads (typically polystyrene balls) and fitted with one or more valves.
 While at ambient air pressure, the beads free to move, but when the mattress has been moulded and the air evacuated, external atmospheric pressure locks the beads in place (jamming) and the mattress becomes rigid.

-When used medically this principle allows a patient who is put onto the mattress (e.g. with a scoop stretcher), the sides of the mattress arranged around the patient and when the air inside is evacuated the mattress forms a conformal cradle allowing an injury to be stabilised, straps fastened, and the patient protected sufficiently well that they can be transported.
+When used medically, this principle allows a patient who is put onto the mattress (e.g. with a scoop stretcher), with the sides of the mattress arranged around the patient.
+When the air inside is evacuated, the mattress forms a conformal cradle allowing an injury to be stabilised, straps fastened, and the patient protected sufficiently well that they can be transported.

 For this reason the bag is typically bigger than an adult human body (though the same principle may be employed to create an 'instant' cast to stabilise an injured limb).
 In use, a sheet is usually put on the vacuum mattress to: